 Make sure department values in products are stable and not changed often.
 Common department values for fashion are

 Kids.
 For a single department retailer, all products should have the same department value.

-Provide content items and/or links for vital pages of high client interest.
+Provide content items for vital pages of high client interest.
 Typical pages recommended to include are: Returns, Shipping, Delivery, Contact, and Stores.
 Use the Search phrase report in the Experience app to keep track of popular search phrases.

 Data feed check-list¶

 The following check-list should be used when creating the data feed.